You've signed in with a UCLA undergraduate student account.

 Some of our available fellowship funding (specifically the Eugene V. Cota-Robles Fellowship, Graduate Opportunity Fellowship and University of California-Historically Black Colleges & Universities Initiative Fellowship programs) is intended to help ensure access to graduate study for students who have experienced significant socioeconomic disadvantages or overcome other major educational or physical disadvantages in their pursuit of higher education.
 All qualified applications will be considered for these fellowships without regard to gender, color, race, ethnicity or national origin.

 Applicants should review the Eugene Cota-Robles Application Instructions.
 Complete the appropriate sections within the online admissions application.
-Your prospective home department will determine if it will nominate you to the Graduate Division (applicants must be nominated by their department/school).
+Your prospective home department will determine if it will nominate you to the Division of Graduate Education (applicants must be nominated by their department/school).
 The deadline is the same as the deadline for your admissions application.
 Contact your prospective home department for any exceptions.

 Applicants should review the GOFP Application Instructions.
 Complete the appropriate sections within the online admissions application.
-Your prospective home department will determine if it will nominate you to the Graduate Division (applicants must be nominated by their department/school).
+Your prospective home department will determine if it will nominate you to the Division of Graduate Education (applicants must be nominated by their department/school).
 The deadline is the same as the deadline for your admissions application.
 Contact your prospective home department for any exceptions.

 Generously funded by the Chuck Lorre Foundation, The Big Bang Theory Graduate Fellowship supports graduate students who have completed the Big Bang Theory Scholars undergraduate program at UCLA and who wish to pursue graduate education in the STEM fields within the University of California system.
 Eligible students may receive up to $20,000 per year, for up to five years, and must be enrolled in a master’s or doctoral program in a qualifying UC graduate program.

-Eligible applicants must submit an application via the Office of Scholarships and Student Support Initiatives (SSI), which will be verified and administered in partnership with the UCLA Graduate Division.
+Eligible applicants must submit an application via the Office of Scholarships and Student Support Initiatives (SSI), which will be verified and administered in partnership with the UCLA Division of Graduate Education.
 Once admitted, students must submit an annual progress report to SSI in order to qualify for continued funding, for up to five years.

 Qualified applicants who are admitted into a part-time graduate program may submit an application for partial to full funding (up to $20,000) and will be subject to review by the Chuck Lorre Foundation on a case-by-case basis.

-The University of California Office of the President (UCOP), the UCLA Graduate Division, and the student’s home department/program at UCLA collaborate to offer six-year funding packages for entering PhD students as part of the University of California–Historically Black Colleges and Universities (UC–HBCU) Initiative Fellowship.
+The University of California Office of the President (UCOP), the UCLA Division of Graduate Education, and the student’s home department/program at UCLA collaborate to offer six-year funding packages for entering PhD students as part of the University of California–Historically Black Colleges and Universities (UC–HBCU) Initiative Fellowship.

 Fellows must have been participants in an eligible UC–HBCU summer program.
 Eligible applicants are US citizens, permanent residents, international students or registered California AB540 students.
 Funding for the latter will be provided only if AB131 is still in effect for the duration of the fellowship.